What to Expect From Koh Rong?

 The superfine grains of sand suck your feet under about 10cm in some parts of the beach!

-Accommodations on Koh Rong
+Remote beach to stay on Koh Rong

 The three beaches mentioned above are simply incredible and all provide accommodation at a reasonable rate.